This is the multi-page printable view of this section. Click here to print.

 Server Group

-• Server Group creation: You can set Virtual Servers belonging to the same Server Group as Anti-Affinity (distributed placement), Affinity (close placement), Partition (Virtual Server and Block Storage distributed placement).
+• Server Group Creation: You can set Virtual Servers belonging to the same Server Group as Anti-Affinity(Distributed placement), Affinity(Proximate placement), or Partition(Virtual Server and Block Storage distributed placement).

-OS Image Provided Versions
+OS Image provided version

-The OS Images provided by Virtual Server are as follows
+The OS images provided by Virtual Server are as follows

-OS Image VersionEoS Date
+OS Image versionEoS Date

 Alma Linux 8.102029-05-31